Tukuy - Senior Capstone

 Another is feeding the pop network into a pyro solver.

 The pop network is a preferred method to create the base layout of the powders animation, since it is easier to art direct and control its movements.
-We pay close attention to the shape language and movement of all effects, even if they are intended to be more natural or chaotic at times.
+We pay close attention to the shapes and movement of all effects, even if they are intended to be more natural or chaotic at times.

 Confetti is created using either a